MuteMini/Sokoswitch/README.md

   - **Locked** Cannot be manipulated by the user - state can only be changed indirectly.
   - **Paired** Only connects with its colored pair.
   - **Disconnected** Only certain sides can be connected with - rotation can be changed with a rotator.
-  - **Holographic** Cannot be pushed or interacted with, but still connects with blocks.
-Players can stand inside the block.
 - **Connections** Blocks connect together when they touch sides.
 They move together after being connected, allowing for interesting gimmicks.
   - **Stickpad** When an entity goes on top of the stickpad, they get locked in place.
 Connected blocks will seperate with the stuck block.
   - **Splitter** Between tiles.
 When a block is pushed through the splitter, the two sides become unconnectable.